EWPH Home

 • Hub of Community Events

-The house and grounds provide has long provided a venue for community events and celebrations.
-These include the annual village fete, the Riverside Rocks concert, Crocus and Cream Teas (under the National Garden Scheme) and Duck Race and Dog Show (in support of East Worlington School).
-Every four years the grounds are also used for the much enjoyed local WorlyOlympics.
+The house and grounds have long provided a venue for community events and celebrations These include the annual village fete, the Riverside Rocks concert, Crocus and Cream Teas (under the National Garden Scheme) and the Duck Race and Dog Show (in support of East Worlington School).
+Every four years the grounds are also used for the much enjoyed local Worlympics.

 Property Development Timeline